FlowFuse/website/src/blog/2022/08/flowforge-08-released.md

 - [Node-Red Isn't ready when Forge app says it is running (Docker)](https://github.com/flowforge/flowforge/issues/751)<br>

 ## Contributors
-We'd like the thank the following for their contributions to this release.
+We'd like the thank the following for their contributions to this release:

-[HaroldPetersInskipp](https://github.com/HaroldPetersInskipp) made their first contribution in https://github.com/flowforge/flowforge/pull/812<br>
+  - [HaroldPetersInskipp](https://github.com/HaroldPetersInskipp) made their first contribution in https://github.com/flowforge/flowforge/pull/812
-[Steveorevo](https://github.com/Steveorevo) made their first contribution in https://github.com/flowforge/flowforge/pull/818
+ - [Steveorevo](https://github.com/Steveorevo) made their first contribution in https://github.com/flowforge/flowforge/pull/818

+As an open-source project, we welcome the community involvement in what we're building.
+If you're interested in contributing, checkout our [guide in the docs](https://flowforge.com/docs/contribute/).

 ### Upgrading FlowForge